WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

   mouse
   clicks!
 - Input your own desired FPS cap regardless of your Graphics Card / GPU.
-[25 - 120 FPS]
-- Enable True Full Screen Mode / Exclusive Full Screen for potentially better performance, better smoothness, less stuttering, and less hitching.
-- Set your desired Full Screen Resolution.
-For example, something lower than your Monitor's native resolution while still in Full Screen for some extra Performance!
-The game doesn't allow this by default but the unlocker allows you to do this!
-- Program will notify you whenever there are updates available!
+[25 - 120 FPS] ~~- Program will notify you whenever there are updates available!
 - No additional installations or dependencies required (apart from Wuthering Waves).
 Just download and run the program!
 - Light-weight and simple.
 No modifications to the game files, just the settings file.
+- ~~Enable True Full Screen Mode / Exclusive Full Screen for potentially better performance, better smoothness, less stuttering, and less hitching.~~
+- ~~Set your desired Full Screen Resolution.
+For example, something lower than your Monitor's native resolution while still in Full Screen for some extra Performance!
+The game doesn't allow this by default but the unlocker allows you to do this!~~~~

 ## Releases / Downloads